-This document presents the Statement of Accounts for Merthyr Tydfil County Borough Council for the financial year ended 31st March 2019.
-It has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
+This document presents the Statement of Accounts for Merthyr Tydfil County Borough Council for the financial year ended 31st March 2020.
+It has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.

-The financial statements - accompanied by a Statement of Responsibilities and explanatory notes - are set out on pages 18 to 94, and comprise:
+The financial statements - accompanied by a Statement of Responsibilities, Independent Auditor's Report, and explanatory notes - are set out on pages 22 to 100, and comprise: